soveran/rediscan/README.md

 Usage
 -----

-You need to suply a Redis client.
+You need to supply a Redis client.
 There are no restrictions regarding the type of the Redis client, but it must respond to `call` and the signature must be identical to that of [Redic][redic].